microsoft/vscode-edge-devtools/README.md

 ### Debug Configuration
-You can launch the DevTools for Microsoft Edge extension like you would a debugger, by using a `launch.json` config file.
-However, DevTools for Microsoft Edge isn't a debugger and so any breakpoints set in VS Code won't be hit, you can of course use a different debug extension instead and attach the DevTools for Microsoft Edge extension once debugging has started.
+You can launch the Microsoft Edge Tools extension like you would a debugger, by using a `launch.json` config file.
+However, Microsoft Edge Tools isn't a debugger and so any breakpoints set in VS Code won't be hit, you can of course use a different debug extension instead and attach the Microsoft Edge Tools extension once debugging has started.

 To add a new debug configuration, in your `launch.json` add a new debug config with the following parameters: